BitcoinDesign/Guide/guide/getting-started/hardware.md

 # Hardware overview

-Generally, any hardware with an internet connection can interact with the bitcoin network.
-While our personal computers and smartphones work great for general wallet management and transactions, a few types of dedicated hardware have been created that are optimized for the more unique aspects of how bitcoin works.
+Generally, any hardware that is connected to the Internet can interact with the Bitcoin network.
+While personal computers and smartphones work great for general wallet management and transactions, some dedicated hardware products are optimized for the nuances of Bitcoin.
+We’ll explore them and how they work here.

 ## Recovery phrase storage

-Simple, cheap, and robust storage solutions for recovery phrases come in subtle forms.
-[Seedplate](https://bitcoinseedbackup.com/){:target="_blank"}, for example, is a metal plate in which users can etch the words of their recovery phrase for long-term offline storage.
-[CardWallet](https://www.cardwallet.com){:target="_blank"}, in comparison, is the size of a credit card and comes pre-loaded with a recovery phrase (hidden behind a security seal) and a matching bitcoin address.
-And if you like an even simpler solution, a piece of paper will do.
-Although paper is not as durable and may be easy to lose, it is one of the strengths of Bitcoin that such simple solutions are possible.
+Simple, cheap, and robust storage solutions for recovery phrases come in many forms.
+[Seedplate](https://bitcoinseedbackup.com/){:target="_blank"}, is a metal plate that users can etch their recovery phrase into for long-term offline storage.
+[CardWallet](https://www.cardwallet.com){:target="_blank"}, by comparison, is the size of a credit card and pre-loaded with a recovery phrase (hidden behind a security seal) and a matching Bitcoin address.
+For an even simpler solution, a piece of paper will do.
+Although paper is less durable and easy to lose, it is a strength of Bitcoin that such simple solutions are possible.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/hardware-seed-storage.jpg"